short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.17.4 =

+Release date: 22nd April 2020
+* Fix 400 errors response on admin-ajax.php when using a fontend uploader plugin;
+* Language – 0 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted.

 = 4.17.3 =